iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

   <strong>A</strong>: Schematic SIR model and misspecification: a fraction α of weekend infections is reported on Monday.
   <strong>B</strong>: Example epidemic trajectory showing true S, I, R curves and observed infections with a weekend delay.
   <strong>C</strong>: SBI posterior samples for $(\beta, \gamma)$ for clean data (α = 0%, blue) and misspecified data (α=30%, orange), with true parameters marked.
   <strong>D</strong>: Posterior predictive checks for both cases, illustrating how misspecification shifts and distorts the inferred dynamics.
+Results generated using the `sbi` package and specificatins from Cannon et al..
 </div>

 To infer infection parameters from observed data, a common SBI approach would be using